Kausheekraj/Linux_task3/README.md

 🐧 Linux Task – Network Diagnostics Assignment

 This repository contains my GUVI Linux assignment focused on basic network troubleshooting and system diagnostics.
 All tasks were executed using the WSL Ubuntu terminal and outputs logged to files.
-The work reflects my interest in networking within the broader DevOps context.

 ---